 The Northumberland Basin can be regarded as a Palaeozoic analogue for the evolution of a petroleum system in an intra-cratonic continental half-graben.
 The 'Basin' as described here is not a single structural feature but combines the small Northern Tweed Basin around Berwick with the larger Northumberland Trough to the South.
 The area affords the opportunity to investigate the varied igneous and sedimentary rock intervals which fill the Basin, look at the development and modification of structures which occurred during inversion and consider the consequent exploration potential of the Basin.
 The Basin serves as an analogue for 'small' continental basins elsewhere (e.g. the Barmer Basin).
 Access The outcrops are largely coastal sections comprising cliffs and foreshore rock platforms.
 Walking is limited with minimal ascents and descents.
 Logistics Accommodations in Alnwick or Morpeth Fly in/out Newcastle or Edinburgh.
 Duration 2 - 3 days, can be combined with Yorkshire events.
-Yorkshire-based Events (England) The course is designed for Geoscientists, Petrophysicists, Reservoir Engineers and Well Engineers.
-Ideally structured for groups working in multi-discipline asset-based teams. iji Richard Oxlade, Mark Bramwell, Mark Bentley, Jenny Garnham Fluvial systems, mappable structure What's here?
+Petroleum systems, fluvial reservoirs, submarine fans and platform carbonates What's here?